ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Silver_Peak_SD-WAN.md

   !!! info

-      If the user has just read-only rights, the ARP table will **not** be downloaded.
+      When RBAC is used, the user or API key must have at lest the **Monitor** role priviledges.
+If the user has only `read-only` permissions, all broadcast CLI API calls will **not** function.
+Consequently, the ARP table will **not** be collected.
+      For all affected tasks, please refer to the [Feature Matrix](https://matrix.ipfabric.io).
       This is a known limitation of the orchestrator's API.

 - **Base URL** of Unity Orchestrator (`https://unity-orchestrator-host`)